-Here's a helpful limerick concerning persistence; I do not know who wrote it.
+Here's a helpful limerick concerning Berkeley's view about persistence; I do not know who wrote it.

-There was a young man who said, "God "Dear sir, your confusion is odd.
-Must think it exceedingly odd I am always about in the quad.
-When he finds that this tree And that's why this tree Continues to be will continue to be When there's no one about in the quad."
-Since observed by, yours faithfully, God."
+There was a young man who said, "God Must think it exceedingly odd When he finds that this tree Continues to be When there's no one about in the quad."